Reference Implementation - Try it out!31 Oct 2017 | By Daniel Nüst

 We look forward to your feedback!

-- Install Docker, docker-compose, and make
+- Install Docker and docker-compose

 - Download the o2r reference implementation repository and run it with with